 Consider the following example:

-- members do not wish to be involved in day-to-day management of the LLC
+- The members do not wish to be involved in the day-to-day operations of the business

 What does a manager-managed structure look like?

-Management by managers is sometimes called "centralized management," in that the managerial power is centralized in one or more managers.
+This LLC structure is sometimes called "centralized management" because the administrative power is centralized in the hands of one or more managers.

 Consider the following example: